 When comparing Geany vs IntelliJ IDEA, the Slant community recommends IntelliJ IDEA for most people.
-In the question“What are the best Java IDEs?”
-IntelliJ IDEA is ranked 1st while Geany is ranked 8th.
+In the question“What are the best Java IDEs or editors?”
+IntelliJ IDEA is ranked 1st while Geany is ranked 10th.
 The most important reason people chose IntelliJ IDEA is:

 IDEA places an emphasis in safe refactoring, offering a [variety of features](https://www.jetbrains.com/idea/features/refactoring.html) to make this possible for a variety of languages.
 These features include safe delete, type migration and replacing method code duplicates.